 As a social studies teacher, Kevin Witte devotes himself to thinking globally and acting locally for the benefit of his students at Kearney High School in Kearney, NE.
 With his contagious curiosity about the world at large, Witte makes geography and history classes come alive, inspiring his students to engage fully with the subject matter.

-Witte has traveled widely in his 13 years as an educator: from Saudi Arabia to South Africa, from China to Egypt, from Italy to the Arctic Circle.
+Witte has traveled widely since he started teaching in the year 2000: from Saudi Arabia to South Africa, from China to Egypt, from Italy to the Arctic Circle.
 He has done so not as a casual tourist, but as a selected fellow, presenter or participant of professional programs tackling educational topics in depth.
+Recently, he helped lead a Sister Cities soccer exchange of high school students to the Czech Republic.
 Witte uses these overseas experiences to enrich the classroom experience for his students beyond textbooks.
 In the process, he shows them that being a true scholar—one who always seeks to learn more—is an exciting and relevant endeavor.
 Their Advanced Placement scores, dynamic student-led discussions and strong performances in the University of Nebraska at Kearney History Day competition are testament to this.
-Besides teaching World Geography, Advanced Placement World History, World History, and American History at Kearney High School, Witte also developed the curriculum to create a well-received new course called International Wealth and Poverty.
+Besides teaching Advanced Placement World History, Advanced Placement Human Geography, World Geography, and Philosophy at Kearney High School, Witte also developed the curriculum to create a well-received course called International Wealth and Poverty.

 Witte’s teaching style, which encourages critical thinking and ensures comprehension every step of the way, shows his commitment to putting students on the path of life-long learning.
 That’s no surprise, coming from a teacher who has gone above and beyond in his profession as well as in his personal education; apart from embarking on purposeful global journeys, Witte earned two master’s degrees (in History and Education) while working and taught himself Latin during his lunch breaks along the way.